petabyt/PrismScript/README.md

 # PrismScript
-A programming language that compiles to Minecraft Command Blocks
+A programming language that compiles to Minecraft Command Blocks.
+Does not work in 1.13 and beyond.
+Use 1.12